lbernick/scheduler/README.md

 It ensures that PipelineRun's TaskRuns' pods are all scheduled to that node, so that parallel TaskRuns using the same PVC-backed Workspace can actually run in parallel.

+It also ensures that no other PipelineRuns may run on the same node.
+This improves the security boundary between PipelineRuns, but has the drawback of poor bin-packing, since a build TaskRun will likely need much more resources than other TaskRuns in the PipelineRun.

 ## Installation

 [Install Tekton Pipelines](https://github.com/tektoncd/pipeline/blob/main/docs/install.md)